I’m Alive, says ISÁK

-At 6 Isaksen performed on stage on her native language; at 16, she was the leader of Nature and Youth, the largest environmentalist youth organization in Norway.
+At 6 Isaksen performed on stage in her native language; at 16, she was the leader of Nature and Youth, the largest environmentalist youth organization in Norway.
 And last year she won Stjernekamp, a popular song contest on TV in Norway.
-It was only natural that her band, ISÁK, performed one of Mari Boine’s songs when Boine was awarded the jury’s honorary award during the 2017 Norwegian Grammy equivalent, Spellemann.
+It was only natural that her band, ISÁK, performed one of Mari Boine’s songs, Elle, when Boine was awarded the jury’s honorary award during the 2017 Norwegian Grammy equivalent, Spellemann.

 ISÁK’s debut album tells Isaksen’s story, about her experiences as a Sámi who had to fight for her right to speak Sámi, in a country where the constitution gives her the right to speak her language, yet she got bullied.
 With the album, Ealán, she is putting those years behind and looking forward.

 As she sits in front of me, drinking tea and running from interview to interview, I ask her what it means to have support from the whole country.

 Isaksen has created positive interest in Sámi language and culture.
 “That is what I aim for,” she says.
 “This is the fight I’ve chosen to take, on behalf of my people and with my people.
 Being more visible, achieving positive focus, and knowing that we are approaching our goal leaves me with a sense of gratitude,” says the girl who has Mari Boine as a role model.